replayio/docs/src/app/reference/test-runners/playwright/writing-new-tests/page.md

 ---
 title: Writing new tests
-description: This page walks through the steps of creating a new test with [Playwright Codegen](https://playwright.dev/docs/codegen).
 ---

+This page walks through the steps of creating a new test with [Playwright Codegen](https://playwright.dev/docs/codegen).

 ## Creating a new test